How to Grow Microgreens in 10x20 Trays: Soil, Coco Coir & Reusable Mediums

 Watch for Leaks: This is especially important with 2-inch deep trays used for Kratky setups.
 Always test a new batch of trays for leaks before adding nutrients and seeding.
 Fill with water, let sit for an hour, and check for any seepage.
 It's much easier to discover a defect before you've committed seeds and nutrients to the tray.

-Documentation is Your Friend: Keep simple notes about your grows—seed amounts, watering frequency, harvest dates, and yields.
+Documentation is Your Friend: Keep simple notes about your grows: seed amounts, watering frequency, harvest dates, and yields.
 Even basic record-keeping will help you dial in your system and troubleshoot any issues that arise.
+Our Microgreen Tray Clip Labelers make it easy to track each tray.

 Common Mistakes to Avoid

-We've made plenty of mistakes over the years, and we want to help you avoid them:
+We've made plenty of mistakes over the years, and we want to help you avoid them.
+For a deeper dive, check out our full guide on the top microgreen growing mistakes.

 Inconsistent Watering: Microgreens appreciate consistency.
 Try to water at approximately the same times each day.
 Forgetting to water for 24+ hours can stress your crops, while watering three times one day and once the next creates unstable growing conditions.